 Q. What parts of my body will be massaged with Touch of Zen Enterprises?

 The areas covered vary based on time available, goals of the massage, the type of massage, and your desires.
 My full body massage (90 minutes or longer) normally covers the entire body except for the genital area and portions of the breasts.
-A sixty minute general massage will normally cover most of the major muscle groups unless you have problem areas you want me to focus on.
+A sixty minute general massage will normally cover most of the major muscle groups unless you have problem areas you want me to focus on, but does not generally include abdominal massage.
 Before your massage session starts, please discuss the goals of the massage with me and let me know if there are any special requests to avoid specific areas or concentrate on specific areas.
 Please also let me know what your issues are so that I can suggest appropriate techniques and focus areas.
 Note that everything in the body is connected to everything else through a system of fascia and that often pain in one area is caused by tightness, weakness, or imbalance in another area of the body.
 In a typical full body massage session, you will receive work on your back, neck, head, shoulders, upper and lower chest, sternum, arms, hands, gluteal muscles, IT band, adductors, quads, hamstrings sacrum, hips, abdomen, legs and feet.

 Q. What if I am embarrassed about my body?

-My focus is on providing therapeutic relief and pleasant stress reduction, not in judging your physique.
+My focus is on providing therapeutic relief and stress reduction, not in judging your physique.
 I am experienced in working on people of all sizes, shapes and ages.
 For clients who are uncomfortable with exposing skin, Thai Massage and Zen Shiatsu are great options as these can be performed fully clothed so long as you wear loose comfortable clothes.
 For oil based massage you may also request more conservative draping either before the massage or at any time during the massage.